hannah-hax/hannah-hax/README.md

 # Hi there!🙂

 ## I am a...
-🎓 Student at WGU earning my BS in Cybersecurity and Information Assurance (c/o '25)
+* 🎓 Student earning my BS in Cybersecurity and Information Assurance

-🐞 Aspiring bug bounty hunter & penetration tester</center>
+* 🐞 Aspiring bug bounty hunter & penetration tester

-🎸 Musician (bass is my main but I also play guitar & drums)</center>
+* 🎸 Musician (bass is my main but I also play guitar & drums)

-📖 Life-long learner</center>
+* 📖 Life-long learner